D4r3d3vil/To-do/README.md

 ```

 ## Requirements:
 In order to work with Svelte, you need to have Node.js installed.
 It's recommended that you use the long-term support (LTS) version.
 Node includes npm (the node package manager), and npx (the node package runner).
-Note that you can also use the Yarn package manager in place of npm, but we'll assume you are using npm in this set of tutorials.
+Note that you can also use the Yarn package manager in place of npm.
 See Package management basics for more information on npm and yarn.